 If you have an allergic reaction to tree pollen, you may want to remove certain trees and replace them with less-allergenic plant life.

-This can be somewhat helpful however if it is windy outside, the airborne particulates can be blown for miles so you will be exposed to allergens from sources miles away.
+This can be somewhat unhelpful however if it is windy outside, the airborne particulates can be blown for miles so you will be exposed to allergens from sources miles away.

 Grass PollenWhile people sometimes think hay fever is caused by flowers, this is not the case.
 In most situations, seasonal allergies are caused by grass pollen, one of the most common allergens in the Southeast.